-Having the "working volume," Eqn-8, we apply it to Eqn-7.
+Having the "working volume" by Eqn-8, we apply it to Eqn-7.
 Then tidy-up the units.

 Horsepower as negative is correct.
 The system is the air.
 The energy rate of the air is that its energy is less with time - decrases.

-This solution omits the "pause" time most of us have while breathing.
+We find the horsepower is negative.
+This is correct.
+The system is the air and during the events it expands.
+Our solution omits the "pause" time most of us have while breathing.
 The basic idea is about right.
 Mass equations with "incremental terms" desereve better treatment than given in this example.

 The regulator of a SCUBA apparatus operates in two stages.
 The first stage lets high pressure air leave the tank to enter a small inter-stage chamber.
 When the diver attempts to draw a breath through the mouthpiece, the valve exiting the second stage opens to supply the breathing air.
 Given data, estimate the possible duration a dive.